puppetlabs/puppet-module-gems/README.md

 ## Testing Changes

-- Check out a clean copy from master.
+- Check out a clean copy from `main`.
 - Clean out the contents of the `pkg` directory.
 - Run `bundle exec exe/build-gems.rb` to build the gems into the `pkg` directory.
 - Confirm `pkg` directory contains a variety of `.gem` and .`gemspec` files.